hedzr/cmdr-cxx/README.md

 ### `cmdr::vars::variable`

-`cmdr-cxx` provides stream in and out on lots of types via `cmdr::vars::variable`, take a look for further.
+`cmdr-cxx` provides stream-io on lots of types via `cmdr::vars::variable`, take a look for further.